seperman/deepdiff/README.md

 # Contribute

 1. Please make your PR against the dev branch
 2. Please make sure that your PR has tests.
-Since DeepDiff is used in many sensitive data driven projects, we maintain 100% test coverage on the code.
+Since DeepDiff is used in many sensitive data driven projects, we strive to maintain around 100% test coverage on the code.

 Please run `pytest --cov=deepdiff tests/` to see the coverage report.